Wrote a Song for Everyone: Critical reception

 Wrote a Song for Everyone received generally positive reviews from music critics.
 At Metacritic, which assigns a weighted average score out of 100 using reviews and ratings from selected mainstream critics, the album's score is 71.
 At American Songwriter, Lynne Margolis found that "the result, is, at times, revelatory."
 At Country Weekly, Bob Paxman exclaimed that "this should be a must for Fogerty followers."
 At The Oakland Press, Gary Graff proclaimed it to be "a successful experiment, and celebration, that only adds to the legacy of Fogerty and these songs."
 At Paste, Holly Gleason highlighted that the release "may provide a pupu platter of genres, but the country/rock/progressive duet partners more often serve as a reminder of Fogerty’s singular potency."
 At Rolling Stone, David Fricke called it "a testament to the continuing truth and power in Fogerty's greatest hits."
 At the Toronto Star, Nick Krewen called this "fun for what it is."
 At USA Today, Brian Mansfield told that "the breadth of his impact shows in the guest list for Wrote a Song for Everyone."

 At AllMusic, Stephen Thomas Erlewine criticized it because "no matter how much fun he's having elsewhere on the record, Fogerty doesn't need any guests to sound alive."
 At the Chicago Tribune, Greg Kot noted that "with songs this good, no gimmicks necessary", but this had some "mostly underwhelming results."
 At Exclaim!, Jason Schneider evoked that the release "illustrates Fogerty's wide-ranging influence; he may not often get credit for creating what's now known as Americana, but no one was as naturally adept at making it their signature sound."

 Wrote a Song for Everyone was number 10 on Rolling Stone's 50 Best Albums of 2013 list.

 Track listing

+All tracks are written by John Fogerty.